Moogfest: 2014

 Moogfest 2014 was expanded to five days, and was held in Asheville from Wednesday, April 23 to Sunday, April 27.

 2016

-The 2016 iteration of the festival moved locations, from Asheville to Durham, NC.
-Festival organizers used this event to not only create safe spaces for trans and gender-nonconforming festival attendees and to educate about the dangers of House Bill 2.
+The 2016 iteration of the festival moved locations, from Asheville to Durham, North Carolina.
 For the first time in 11 years, the festival was held on the weekend closest to Bob Moog's birthday, from May 19 to 22.
 Headliners included Grimes, Gary Numan, GZA, Laurie Anderson, Explosions in the Sky, Blood Orange, sunn O))), and Oneohtrix Point Never, with keynote speakers Dr. Martine Rothblatt and Jaron Lanier.

 2017

 The 2017 edition of the festival was held May 18 to 21.
 The performance lineup was announced March 7 and included Flying Lotus, Animal Collective, Suzanne Ciani, Derrick May, Gotye (performing a tribute to the late Jean-Jacques Perrey), Talib Kweli, 808 State, Jessy Lanza, Simian Mobile Disco, Moor Mother, Syrinx, Visible Cloaks, Mykki Blanco, Princess Nokia, Omar Souleyman, S U R V I V E (who performed a live rendition of their score to the series Stranger Things), and many more.
 Many of the performers also participated in daytime programming, such as workshops and discussions.